recommenders-team/recommenders/tests/README.md

     pm.execute_notebook(notebook_path, OUTPUT_NOTEBOOK, kernel_name=KERNEL_NAME)
 ```

-Notice that the input of the function is a fixture defined in [conftest.py](tests/conftest.py).
+Notice that the input of the function is a fixture defined in [conftest.py](conftest.py).
 For more information, please see the [definition of fixtures in PyTest](https://docs.pytest.org/en/latest/fixture.html).

-For executing this test, first make sure you are in the correct environment as described in the [SETUP.md](/SETUP.md):
+For executing this test, first make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md):

+**Note that the next instruction executes the tests from the root folder.**

 ```
 pytest tests/unit/test_notebooks_python.py::test_sar_single_node_runs